umar-alii/6th-Semester-SE/Web-Engineering/Lab12/README.md

 # 🔐 Secure PHP Authentication System

-This project is a clean and secure user authentication system built in **pure PHP**.
+This project is a clean and secure user authentication system built in **PHP**.
 It includes best practices like session hardening, CSRF protection, rate limiting, and password hashing — all without external libraries.

 ---